yRezaei/csv_check/README.md

 # CSV check
-This is a simple example of reading CSV file and check for bad value which by default is zero.
+This is an example of reading a CSV file and check for bad value.
+By default, the bad value is zero.
-It reads csv data and it checks for bad value, if found the value will replaced by linear interpolation method:
+After reading the CSV file, it checks for bad value, and if any found the value will be replaced by linear interpolation between previous and next available value.
+It is assumed that no adjacent bad value exists.
 ```
 interpolated_value = (value_1 * (1.0f - interpolation_ratio) + value_2 * interpolation_ratio)
 ```